mlhartme/stool/main/documentation.md

 Here's an example, what you can do with Stool.

-Create a new stage by checking out an application:
+Create a new stage by checking out application sources:

     stool create git:ssh://git@github.com/mlhartme/hellowar.git